DominiqueMakowski/CV/PROFILE.md

 one; they are here so that the abstracts sitting in the archive are not mistaken for talks and added back.

+- **Get Sh\*t Done in R with easystats**.
+EARL / DataCove, Brighton, 3 September 2024.
+Proposed as a tour of easystats' most useful features - automated effect size interpretation, model reporting, and model and test assumption checks - but not accepted. `2024_09_03_EARLDataCove_Brighton`
 - **Makowski, D.**, Sperduti, M., Nicolas, S. & Piolino, P. (2018). *Breaking the Assumption of Reality: Implications for Emotions and Consciousness*.
 Association for the Scientific Study of Consciousness (ASSC), June 2018.
 Abstract only; not presented. `2018_06_26_ASSC`
 - **Makowski, D.**, Sperduti, M. & Piolino, P. (2018). *Interindividual Determinants of Implicit Emotion Regulation*.
 Consortium of European Research on Emotion (CERE), April 2018.
 Abstract only; not presented. `2018_04_04_CERE`
 - **Neurosciences de la régulation émotionnelle : quel futur pour la psychothérapie ?** Congrès de l'Encéphale, Paris, 24 January 2018.
 Abstract only; not presented. `2018_01_24_Encephale`